-- You and must deliver to the Company written notice of the your intent to demand payment of fair value if the Merger is consummated within 20 days after mailing this Information Statement ("Demand Notice"); and - You must not have delivered a written consent in favor of the approval and adoption of the Merger.
+- You and must deliver to the Company written notice of the your intent to demand payment of fair value if the Merger is consummated within 20 days after this Information Statement is first mailed ("Demand Notice"); and - You must not have delivered a written consent in favor of approval of the Merger Agreement.

-Such Demand Notice should be delivered either in person, via courier or by mail (certified mail, return receipt requested, being the recommended form of transmittal) to: Christopher Dieterich, on behalf of Regal One Corporation, 11835 West Olympic Boulevard, Suite 1235E, Los Angeles, California 90064.
+Such Demand Notice should be delivered either in person, via courier or by mail (certified mail, return receipt requested, being the recommended form of transmittal) to:

+Christopher Dieterich, on behalf of Regal One Corporation 11835 West Olympic Boulevard, Suite 1235E Los Angeles, California 90064

 The Demand Notice must be provided in addition to not providing a written consent for the approval of the Merger.
-Failure to provide a written consent will not satisfy the requirement that a Demand Notice be delivered to the Company before the vote is taken.
+Failure to provide a written consent will not satisfy the requirement to deliver a Demand Notice to the Company before the twenty-first day after this Information Statement is first mailed.
 All Demand Notices must be signed in the same manner as the shares are registered on the books of the Company.
-If a shareholder has not delivered a Demand Notice within the time period specified above, the shareholder will be deemed to have waived his, her or its appraisal rights.
+If a shareholder has not delivered a Demand Notice before the twenty-first day after this Information Statement is first mailed, the shareholder will be deemed to have waived his, her or its appraisal rights.

-A shareholder must demand appraisal rights with respect to all of the shares registered in the shareholder's name, except that a record shareholder may assert appraisal rights as to fewer than all of the shares registered in the record shareholder's name but that are owned by one or more beneficial shareholders only if the record shareholder objects with respect to all shares owned by the beneficial shareholder and notifies the Company in writing of the name and address of each beneficial shareholder on whose behalf appraisal rights are being asserted.
-A beneficial shareholder may assert appraisal rights as to shares held on behalf of the shareholder only if the shareholder (i) submits to the Company the record shareholder's written consent to the assertion of such rights no later than the date specified in the Appraisal Notice for the return of the Appraisal Form as described below, and (ii) does so with respect to all shares that are beneficially owned by the beneficial shareholder.
+A shareholder must demand appraisal rights with respect to all of the shares registered in the shareholder's name, except that a record shareholder may assert appraisal rights as to fewer than all of the shares registered in the record shareholder's name but that are owned by one or more beneficial shareholders only if the record shareholder objects with respect to all shares owned by the beneficial shareholder may assert appraisal rights as to shareholder objects with respect to all shares owned by the beneficial shareholder may assert appraisal rights as to shares held on behalf of the shareholder only if the shareholder (i) submits to the Company the record shareholder's written consent to the assertion of such rights no later than the date specified in the Appraisal Notice for the return of the Appraisal Form as described below, and (ii) does so with respect to all shares that are beneficially owned by the beneficial shareholder.